 I used to stick hundreds of pounds into a savings account each month.
 The day after payday I was really impressed with myself – my account looked flush and I felt like I had money.

-But, for whatever reason, I ended up dipping into those savings at some point through the month.
+But, for whatever reason, I ended up dipping into those savings at some point throughout the month.
 Then, as I’d already touched it, though I may as well have a little more.
 Come to the end of the month, all the savings were gone and I was back at zero again.

 Having savings is useful so you can tap into them if you need, but (see point above) it’s best if there is a goal.